Fastest journey2hr 53m

 Bookings for the journey from Verona to Rome normally open four months prior to travel, and that's when you'll find the cheapest tickets.

-Verona to Rome
+Verona Porta Nuova to Rome Termini

 Fast Frecciargento or Italo trains from Verona to Rome all depart from Verona Porta Nuova station, making two stops along the way.
 These are at Bologna and Florence.
 Arrival in Rome is at Roma Termini station.
 Italo trains also serve Tiburtina station in Rome.